What are the best foods for workouts?

 Staying hydrated during a workout

 With so many different kinds of sports drinks and workout powders, it can be difficult to know what to drink to stay hydrated during your workout.
 Good old H2O is usually your best bet.
-Many artificial exercise drinks have additives and sugar.
-A safe plan is to stick with water.
+Many artificial exercise drinks have additives and sugar.3

 If you've got intense workouts planned, grabbing a sugar-free sports drink or coconut water may help replenish lost electrolytes.